PAPER GUIDELINES FOR IJAUS

 All manuscripts submitted for publication in the journal should conform to the regulations outlined in the Author Guidelines.
 Submissions in contrary to the guidelines will be returned to the author(s).

-Manuscripts should be submitted in different parts, 1) Identification Page, 2) Title Page and Main Text, 3) Visual Materials as separate files.
+They can be submitted in different parts, 1) Identification Page, 2) Title Page and Main Text, 3) Visual Materials as separate files.

 Papers exceeding 8000 words are not accepted.
 When calculating the word count, all sections of a paper should be taken into account.
 The author(s) should write down the total number of words in their papers after the keywords.